syncfusion-content/maui-docs/MAUI/Scheduler/migration.md

 {% endhighlight %}

 {% highlight C# %}

-// Creating an instance for schedule resource collection.
+// Creating an instance for the schedule resource collection.
 ObservableCollection<object> resources = new ObservableCollection<object>();

 // Adding schedule resource in schedule resource collection.